 Of course, it’s important to remember that if you feed your dog with only delicious, human food, there is a possibility he will at some point refuse to eat his own food.
 It doesn’t take a clever pooch very long to realise that if he holds out for long enough, his master will offer him a tasty titbit instead of his dry kibble.
 Many dog owners find that their pet will refuse his own dog food, but will happily eat chicken, lean beef or eggs.
 This behaviour can often be difficult to break, so be aware from the offset and offer a varied diet.

-Safety tips when feeding people food
+Safety tips when feeding people food to dogs

 # Begin any changes to his diet slowly.
-Offer your dog small amounts to begin with and keep to food products that are similar to the contents of his kibble food.
+Offer your dog small amounts, to begin with, and keep to food products that are similar to the contents of his kibble food.

 # Offer your dog only food that you would eat yourself.
 Chicken skin, gristle and fat, that you would generally leave on your plate, are not for sharing with your pet.